 WORK IN PROGRESS

-Job Market Paper: The Relationship Between Inequality and Financial Distress - Evidence from Swedish Register Data
+Job Market Paper: Inequality, Relative Deprivation and Financial Distress - Evidence from Swedish Register Data

 Risk Sharing and Entrepreneurship

 Joint with Matilda Kilström

 Abstract: In this paper, we study the role of risk-sharing in facilitating innovation.
 Studying entrepreneurship and innovation entails modelling an occupational choice and an effort choice.
 Risk-sharing may increase the number of individuals who become entrepreneurs by limiting the downside risk.
 The effort of entrepreneurs may, however, be hampered by high risk-sharing if this limits the returns faced by successful entrepreneurs relative to unsuccessful entrepreneurs.
 We construct a theoretical model where risk-sharing may be private or public, i.e., provided through the welfare state by means of taxation.
 We show that the level of risk-sharing matters for the characteristics of entrepreneurs.
 Moreover, high taxes, which imply high equilibrium benefits paid out to unsuccessful entrepreneurs, encourage entrepreneurship but discourage effort.

 First Impressions Last - Does Inequality Increase Status Consumption and Household Debt?